-Registering a Built-in Authenticator
+Registering a Built-In Authenticator

 To register a built-in authenticator as an MFA verification method:

-Account Settingsand select
+Account Settings, select

-Registerto add a built-in authenticator.
+- To add a built-in authenticator, click

-- Name your authenticator and complete registration
+- Name your authenticator, and complete registration.

-MFA Verification with a Built-in Authenticator
+MFA Verification with a Built-In Authenticator

-To log in using a built-in authenticator:
+To log in with a built-in authenticator: